vaidyaparth/Duplicate_And_Misspell_Detector_App/README.md

 * The application is built using Spring MVC
 * The IDE that I have used here is NetBeans 8.2
 * I have used Apache Tomcat 9.0 server

+Take Home Exercise Overview

+Exact Duplicates:
+* For an entity to be considered duplicate first name, emailId and Phone number should be same.

+Mispelled:
+* A list of all the duplicates and minor changes in spelling(not more than two character) are included.

 Steps to run the Application